 Timeline

-The less time an individual has to sell their vehicle, the more likely it is that they may have to accept an offer that’s less than the fair market value, especially in areas where there is not much demand.
+The less time an individual has to sell their vehicle, the more likely they may be to accept an offer that’s less than the fair market value, especially in areas where there’s not much demand.

 The Economy